lucboruta/indicators/README.md

 indicators
 ==========

-Indicators of allophony and phonemehood (data from my Ph.D.)
+Indicators of allophony and phonemehood (data from my Ph.D.).

 ## License